tjdeveng/KeepTower/OPENSSL_35_MIGRATION.md

 ## Overview

-This document outlines the migration strategy for upgrading KeepTower to OpenSSL 3.5 with FIPS-140-3 compliance support.
+This document outlines the migration strategy for upgrading KeepTower to OpenSSL 3.5 with FIPS-140-3 ready cryptographic support using the NIST-certified OpenSSL FIPS module.

+**Note:** This migration enables KeepTower to use FIPS-validated cryptography but does not provide FIPS certification for KeepTower itself.

 ## Current State (v0.2.8-beta)

 - **OpenSSL Version**: 3.2.6 (local), varies by CI environment
-- **FIPS Status**: Not FIPS-compliant
+- **FIPS Status**: Not FIPS-ready
 - **Cryptographic Operations**:
   - AES-256-GCM encryption/decryption
   - PBKDF2-HMAC-SHA256 key derivation (100,000 iterations default)